Fokker-Planck approach to thermal fluctuations in antiferromagnetic systems: Model

-where $\bar{\alpha}=B$ ($\bar{\alpha}=A$) for $\alpha=A$ ($\alpha=B$), $\bm{u}_z$ is the unit vector directed along the $z$-direction, $\sum\nolimits'_q$ represents the summation over the sites $q$ of the sublattice $\bar{\alpha}$ that are nearest neighbours to the site $p$ of the sublattice $\alpha$.
+Here, the unit vector $\vb*s_{j}$ specifies the direction of the spin at lattice site $j$.
+The first contribution is the Zeeman term, which describes the coupling to the external magnetic field $\bm{h}^{\rm ext}$, while the remaining contributions describe the exchange interaction energy, which we take to be uniform.
+In particular, $\mathcal{J}_1$, $\mathcal{J}_2$, and $\mathcal{J}_3$ are the exchange coupling constants between nearest (NN), second-nearest (SN), and third-nearest-neighbor (TN) spins, denoted as $\langle \cdot,\cdot \rangle$, $\langle \langle\cdot,\cdot \rangle\rangle\rangle$, $\langle \langle\langle\cdot,\cdot \rangle\rangle\rangle$ respectively.
+The associated parameters $\mathcal{D}_1$, $\mathcal{D}_2$, and $\mathcal{D}_3$ represent the axial coupling constants, taking into account the fact that the system can have a cylindrical symmetry due to the geometry of the configuration, so they describe the presence of a strong easy-axis or easy-plane anisotropy.
+This type of uniaxial term explicitly breaks spin-rotational symmetry and can play a crucial role in stabilizing long-range 2D magnetic order~\cite{rezende2019introduction,olsen_2dmaterials_2024}.
+The effective field acting on a given spin at the lattice site $j$

+where $\bm{u}_z$ denotes the unit vector directed along the $z$-direction, and $\sum\nolimits'_k$, $\sum\nolimits''_k$, and $\sum\nolimits'''_k$ represent, respectively, the sums over the NN, SN, and TN sites $k$ associated with site $j$.
+The Hamiltonian given in Eq.~\eqref{eq:general_hamiltonian} has a quite general form, enabling the description of AFM systems with various spin-compensated ordering patterns.
+Fig.~\ref{fig:honeycomb} illustrates three possible spin-ordering arrangements for an antiferromagnetic system on a 2D honeycomb lattice, representative of the MPX$_3$ materials~\cite{chittari2016electronic}.
+The energetically favored configuration depends on the specific values of the interaction parameters ${\cal J}_i$ and ${\cal D}_i$ with $i = 1,2,3$.
+In each case, we can decompose the full lattice into two sublattices, denoted $A$ and $B$.
+Accordingly, we replace the lattice index $j$, which can take $2N$ values, with a pair $(\alpha, p)$, where $\alpha \in \{A, B\}$ and $p$ runs over $N$ values.
 If the exchange interaction dominates over the anisotropies and external fields, the spatial variations are smooth, and the thermal fluctuations are small, we can apply the macrospin approximation~\cite{rezende2019introduction}.
-For each sublattice, we have a collective magnetization, $\vb* M_{\alpha }= N_\alpha \vb*s_{\alpha}$, where $ N_\alpha$ being the spin density on the sublattice $\alpha \in \{A,B\}$, and for simplicity we assume $N_A=N_B=N$.
-When disregarding the external magnetic field and applying the macrospin approximation, the effective field assumes a homogeneous form and can be rewritten as
+For each sublattice, we have a collective magnetization, $\vb* M_{\alpha }= N_\alpha \vb*s_{\alpha}$, where $ N_\alpha$ being the spin density on the sublattice $\alpha \in \{A,B\}$, and $N_A=N_B=N$.
+Neglecting the external magnetic field and adopting the macrospin approximation, the effective field acting on the spins of sublattice $\alpha$ becomes spatially uniform and can be expressed as

-with $J=Z \cal J$ and $\Delta=Z \cal D$, where $Z$ denotes the coordination number that considers the number of nearest neighbors for a generic site.